English prepositions: Complex prepositions

 A complex preposition is a multi-word preposition.
 The Cambridge Grammar of the English Language (CGEL) says of complex prepositions, In the first place, there is a good deal of inconsistency in the traditional account, as reflected in the practice of dictionaries, as to which combinations are analysed as complex prepositions and which as sequences of adverb + preposition.
 For example, owing to and out of are listed as prepositions, but according to, because of, and instead of are treated as adverb + preposition.
 Modern descriptive grammars have tended to extend the category of complex prepositions, and there is accordingly some variation in dictionary practice, depending on how far they are influenced by such work.
 CGEL generally argues against a complex preposition analysis, and favours a "layered head analysis" for expressions like in front of the car.
 In this analysis, in front is a PP, which is head of a larger PP that has of the car as a complement.

 Fronting and stranding

-Preposition fronting (see English clause syntax) and stranding can occur when the complement PP is an interrogative or relative pronoun, as in the following examples.
+Preposition fronting (see English clause syntax) and stranding can occur when the complement of the PP is an interrogative or relative pronoun, as in the following examples with the relative or interrogative words underlined and the prepositions in bold.

 Fronting

 Preposition fronting is a feature of very formal registers and rare in casual registers.
 Not just the interrogative phrase but the PP containing it is fronted.
 In the example above, the PP with whom is not in its usual position inside the VP after the head verb.
-Instead, it appear at the front of the clause.
+Instead, it appears at the front of the clause.
 When the pronoun is who the accusative whom form is typically used.

 Stranding

 In preposition stranding, the relative or interrogative phrase appears at the front of the clause instead of in its usual position inside the P after the head preposition.
 The preposition is then "stranded", typically at the end of the clause.
+Merriam-Webster stated on Twitter in July 2020 and on Instagram in February 2024 that it was acceptable, after centuries of people saying this should not happen.